Column: A feel-good start to a feel-good baseball season

 Tommy Pham got a couple of at-bats in after a stabbing that nearly did kill him.

-And, as always, more players were feeling better about their bank accounts, including third baseman Hunter Dozier who agreed to a $25 million, four-year contract with the Royals just as spring games began.
+And, as always, more players were feeling better about their bank accounts, including third baseman Hunter Dozier, who agreed to a $25 million, four-year contract with the Royals just as the exhibition games began.

 The best feeling of all?
 That would be looking into the stands in both states and seeing fans there to watch the games.

 Actual fans, to be clear, not the cardboard variety that were cute to begin with but now thankfully need to find new homes in closets across the country.
-There weren’t a ton of fans because of virus restrictions, but there were enough to make a difference and give us hope that this year will be very different than the last.
+There weren’t a ton of fans because of coronavirus restrictions, but there were enough to make a difference and give us hope that this year will be very different from the last.

 “I hit a ground ball but just hearing the fans kind of spark up,” Yankees slugger Aaron Judge said.
 “You hear that instant crowd reaction.
 Kind of had little butterflies getting back to your first at-bat.”